project-violet/koromo-copy-app/README.md

  * Do not use this program/project to generate excessive traffic to specific sites.

- * Never use downloaded-data for commercial purposes.
+ * Do not use downloaded-data for commercial purposes.

  * Do not share downloaded data with others.